 Tip 9: FindMyPast will soon be the largest online resource for UK wills/probate, and those records include data for people from other countries including Australia.

-FindMyPast's 'wills and probate' collection includes (to name just a few) New South Wales will books 1800-1952 and Great Western Railway Shareholders index (see 6 Genealogy Sources You May Have Overlooked); an index to Queensland intestacies and wills 1859-1900 (from Government Gazette notices); Bank of England wills extracts 1717-1845; Probate Calendars Of England and Wales 1858-1959; British India Office wills and probate; London probate index; Suffolk testator index 1847-1857; index to Death Duty Registers 1796-1903; index of Irish wills 1484-1858; and one of my favourites, Prerogative and Exchequer Courts Of York Probate Index 1688-1858.
-Material added to FindMyPast's wills and probate collection (http://bit.ly/2ALLwills), which includes the National Wills Index, currently on Origins.net, for pre-1857 probate material for England and Wales.
+FindMyPast's 'wills and probate' collection includes (to name just a few) New South Wales will books 1800-1952 and Great Western Railway Shareholders index (see 6 Genealogy Sources You May Have Overlooked); an index to Queensland intestacies and wills 1859-1900 from Government Gazette notices; Bank of England wills extracts 1717-1845; Probate Calendars Of England and Wales 1858-1959; British India Office wills and probate; London probate index; Suffolk testator index 1847-1857; index to Death Duty Registers 1796-1903; index of Irish wills 1484-1858; and one of my favourites, Prerogative and Exchequer Courts Of York Probate Index 1688-1858.
+Material added to FindMyPast's wills and probate collection (http://bit.ly/2ALLwills), which includes the National Wills Index from Origins.net for pre-1857 probate material for England and Wales.
 To narrow your search, click 'Browse record set', scroll down ('see more') and select the one(s) you want.

 Tip 10: Ancestry has indexes or images for many series of wills, administrations, probate records, death duty registers etc, with details for thousands of people from all over the world.
 On that search page, untick 'Only records from [specific country]'.